Whitlash–Aden Border Crossing: US side

 Established in 1929, the US Customs office was within the old Whitlash Ranchers' Cash Store, a building which still stands in the settlement.
 In the 1940s, a new facility was erected.
 In the 1960s, the inspection function moved to the border site, where the building was replaced by a red wooden structure in 1974.

 Averaging just two vehicles per day in 2009, this was the least frequented of all the land border crossings at the time.
-In 2012, improvements included a connected heated inspection shed, separate relief quarters for temporary housing, and 100 yards of paved roadway.
+In 2012, the border station was replaced.
+Improvements included a connected heated inspection shed, separate relief quarters for temporary housing, and 100 yards of paved roadway.

 By 2017, vehicle crossings had almost doubled.
 During the bleak 2017/18 winter, bad weather prevented staff from reaching the border to open the office.
 Two officers staff each shift.
 During 2019, 1,149 people crossed into tiny Whitlash from tiny Aden, still qualifying as the least traversed of all US border crossings.

 To compensate for minimal local activity, Whitlash is the central office for processing the documentation for all personal vehicle exports from Idaho and Montana.